-If you did not drop your drive and your drive is not clicking or beeping, or failing to initialize, your drive may be recovered under a Level 1 Recovery.
+If your drive is not clicking or beeping, or failing to initialize, your drive may be recovered under a Level 1 Recovery.

 The heads (as shown in the first picture) are very small and extremely delicate.
-When the heads come in contact with the platter you will often see bent or broken components which prevent your drive from reading or writing data.
+When the heads hit the platter, we often see bent or broken components which prevent your drive from reading or writing data.

-Even if your heads look undamaged when we open your drive in the lab, it is still possible failed heads are the culprit.
+Even if the heads look undamaged when we open the drive in the lab, it is still possible failed heads are the culprit.
 This is due to the sensitivity of the magnetic heads.
-Minor contact with the platters will cause micro scratches in the head surface which will quickly degrade the head stack until the point that you can no longer read or write data.
+Minor contact with the platters will cause micro scratches in the head surface.
+This will quickly degrade the head stack until the point that data can no longer read or write.

-We more than likely will be able to recover your data, so it is strongly recommended to stop the running drive immediately and do not attempt Do It Yourself Techniques.
-The reason for this is the more the heads make contact with the platters, the more data you lose and the smaller your chance of recovery becomes.
+In order to recover your data, it is strongly recommended to stop running drive immediately.
+Do not attempt do-it-yourself techniques.
+The reason for this is that the more the heads contact the platters, the more data you lose.
+So, the smaller your chance of recovery becomes.